Location : Unknown

 And then it came.
 T’Pol took every single appalling element of the dreadful experience… and she collapsed.
 But it had worked.
 Trip would survive a little longer.

-It was Day 8.
-Trip knew it was Day 8 because T’Pol had taken his pain three times.
+Trip knew it was Day 7 because T’Pol had taken his pain twice.
 They had come in, released him so he could relieve himself and then put him back in the harness.
 Each day, they moved the grips higher up his thighs.
 T’Pol sharing his pain was an anaesthetic but to his capturers, he presented as if he was almost spent.
 Maybe he was.
-If it wasn’t for her, he would be dead already just from the shock.
+If it wasn’t for her, he would certainly be dead just from the shock.

 Nothing could have prepared her for the onslaught she had received.
 She had wept, she had howled, she had screamed.
 Each night she took the pain, hour after hour, and each night somehow she recovered and found her way to the place of calm, of peace of strength.

 The Female Guide came to her.
 “Madam Emissary, would you like to take a walk, rather than wait?
 I sense your agitation.”
-T’Pol looked up at her puzzled, she had never suggested such a thing before.
-“I think it might be good to breath the sea air.”
+T’Pol looked up at her, puzzled.
+She had never suggested such a thing before.
+“I think it might be good to breathe the sea air.”
 She nodded.
 “You may be right.”
 She went to find her cloak and personal communicator so that she could be recalled.

 “May I lead the way?”
 T’Pol followed.
 Some instinct told her more was happening here than a mere walk.
 Her Guide and helper of recent days dropped down three floors and walked toward the Northern Entrance.
 T’Pol had never taken this route to the outer parapet before.
 To their left was a series of small buildings, each one offering produce for those who lived in the Citadel.
 For those who would leave the Citadel, it was the perfect place to collect provisions.
 Once they reached the outer parameter, the Guide climbed the stairs inside the outer wall to the top.
 At the top, the Guide pointed out the Observatory to the right.
 “Before you leave, may I suggest you visit the Observatory and look back at the stars you came from.. where your home lies.”
 Was the Observatory significant?
 Possibly not, but the reference to home: what was that about?
 And then an idea grew in her mind.
 The maid mentioning leaving, of home: was this about escape?
 T’Pol was intrigued.
 Instead of encouraging her to move on, the maid simply stood there taking in all around her.
 T’Pol took the cue from her and began doing the same.